StevenBlack/vocab/million-dollar-words.md

 ### elephantine
 Like an elephant, not in size but in demeanor; embracery lumbering and clumsy.
 An effort to change someone's opinion, a judge or jury in particular, by bribes or threats.

+### embayment
+A bay.
+Physical Geography: the process by which a bay is formed.

 ### embrangle